Move over law: In the United States

 Move over laws in some states (i.e., Mississippi, Pennsylvania, Rhode Island, South Dakota) do not require drivers to change lanes.
 In states that do, move over laws differ in terms of specificity regarding driver action.
 Some observed move over laws are somewhat vague in the actions required of the driver (i.e., use due care not to collide, provide as much space as practical, etc.) while other laws provide explicit direction (move to a non-adjacent lane, move to a lane farthest away from the emergency vehicle, etc).

 Kansas was the first state to enact the law in 2000.
 Hawaii was the most recent state to pass the law in 2012.

-Currently, only Washington, D.C. does not have a move over law.
-On June 17, 2009, Connecticut Governor M. Jodi Rell signed House Bill 5894, establishing a Move Over requirement in the state.
-Connecticut's Move Over law took effect on October 1, 2009.
-On August 13, 2010, New York's governor signed a move over law to take effect on January 1, 2011.
-On January 1, 2012, the move over law was modified to include not only police, fire trucks, and ambulances, but also hazard vehicles, such as tow trucks.
+Currently, only Washington, D.C., does not have a move over law.
+On 17 June 2009, Connecticut Governor M. Jodi Rell signed House Bill 5894, establishing a Move Over requirement in the state.
+Connecticut's Move Over law took effect on 1 October 2009.
+On 13 August 2010, New York's governor signed a move over law to take effect on 1 January 2011.
+On 1 January 2012, the move over law was modified to include not only police, fire trucks, and ambulances, but also hazard vehicles, such as tow trucks.

-Maryland's 'move over law provisions, which were approved by Governor O'Malley on May 20, 2010, came into effect on October 1, 2010.
-On October 1, 2012, North Carolina's newly revised move over law, which was expanded to include utility and maintenance operations, went into effect.
+Maryland's 'move over law provisions, which were approved by Governor O'Malley on 20 May 2010, came into effect on 1 October 2010.
+On 1 October 2012, North Carolina's newly revised move over law, which was expanded to include utility and maintenance operations, went into effect.